tasmota/docs/docs/Scripting-Language.md

 with 1M flash only default compressed mode should be used (or an SDCARD)
 a special compressed mode can enable up to 6200 chars by defining #define USE_EEPROM, #define EEP_SCRIPT_SIZE 6200
-however this has some side effects. the script is deleted on OTA or serial update and has to be installed fresh after update. and you must use setoption12 1 to disable flash rotation, caution: may cause early flash wear out.
+however this has some side effects. the script is deleted on OTA or serial update and has to be installed fresh after update.

 with 4M Flash best mode would be
 `#define USE_UFILESYS`